I recently moved to Ambergris Caye, Belize, from Portland, Oregon…

 Coconut flesh is rather bland… I thought about adding it to my morning fruit plate, but a little would go a long way.

 After some research, I learned I could make coconut milk from it easily once my food processor arrived.
-(My things that didn’t fit in a suitcase are currently on a cargo ship somewhere between Florida and Belize.)
+My things that didn’t fit in a suitcase are currently on a cargo ship somewhere between Florida and Belize.

 From there I could make coconut yogurt… and I’m totally excited to try these new recipes out.

 For now, I’ve been dehydrating the coconut flesh into chips.
 My condo smells amazing, and I have a novel snack that visitors love.
-I plan to save some of the flesh for a while, too.
-Maria said it should keep in the refrigerator for seven days.

 I also have a new fish stand that a local introduced me to, and Maria says wrapping the fish in the coconut flesh is delicious.
 Her advice for coconut rice was off the charts, so I’m eager to try her next suggestion.